Chapter 3:

 “Shut up!
 I'll bash your head on the sidewalk if you mutter another word.”

 They both shouted in unison.
 This only made Kouji's smile even clearer than the warm sunset.
-To watch such synchronised chemistry, how blessed could he be,
+To watch such synchronised chemistry, how blessed could he be?

 “Aw—”

 Even Cupid couldn't save him from the wrath of these two monsters.
 May Kouji rest in peace as he enters the pearly gates.
-That is if he's lucky.
+That is, if he's lucky.

 “Yeah, she's right upstairs.”

-The two left his hapless body on the sidewalk, as they walked back inside the restaurant.
+The two left his hapless body on the sidewalk as they walked back inside the restaurant.

-Sasaki limped over the door behind the counter, and yet again he was faced by such a challenge… "stairs!"
+Sasaki limped over to the door behind the counter, and yet again he was faced by such a challenge… “stairs!”

 "My back's so beat man… could this house at least give me a break?"